nidhish-nayak/linkx/README.md

 # LinkX - Social Media App

 > **Warning**
-> This app is in progress.
+> This app is a work in progress.
 I am building this in public.
 You can follow the process on Github.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/Nidhish-D-Nayak/linkx/tree/main)